Constructive Fraud in Real Estate: Definition & Examples

 Resulting harm: The client or another party must suffer damages due to the misleading information or lack of disclosure.

-In some contexts, constructive fraud is referred to as “fraud by omission” or “negligent misrepresentation”.
+Constructive fraud is also known as “fraud by omission” or “negligent misrepresentation”.
 These terms emphasize that the fraud results not from intentional lies but from failing to provide the full truth when there’s a duty to do so.

 Common Real Estate Scenarios That May Involve Constructive Fraud: